StrangeBeeCorp/docs/docs/thehive/setup/installation/3-node-cluster.md

     xpack.security.transport.ssl.certificate_authorities: /usr/share/elasticsearch/config/certs/ca/ca.crt
     ```

-    1. Update this parameter with the IP or hostname of the node
+    1. Replace es1 with the IP or hostname of the respective node.
-    2. Keep this parameter with the same value for all nodes
+    2. Keep this parameter with the same value for all nodes to ensure proper cluster discovery.

 !!!
 Warning
-    To configure Xpack and SSL with Elasticsearch, please review the documentation of your version of Elasticsearch.
+    When configuring Xpack and SSL with Elasticsearch, it's essential to review the documentation specific to your Elasticsearch version for accurate setup instructions.

+&nbsp;

-### Custom JVM options
+### Custom JVM Options
-add the file `/etc/elasticsearch/jvm.options.d/jvm.options` with following lines:
+To customize Java Virtual Machine (JVM) options for Elasticsearch, create a JVM Options File named jvm.options in the directory ``/etc/elasticsearch/jvm.options.d/`` with the following lines:

 !!!
 Example ""
     ```